tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * DataFrames can be joined by either `column` or `row`.
 The `axis` argument can be configured to specify which one to use.

 * If rows from one DataFrame simply need to be combined or added to another DataFrame, the DataFrames should be joined on `row`.
-Joining on the `row` axis requires the DataFrames being joined to have the same columns.
+Joining on the `row` axis requires the DataFrames to be joined to have the same columns.

   ![concat_rows.png](Images/concat_rows.png)